ThrowawayUserWasTaken/GildedRose-Refactoring-Kata/Kotlin/log.md

 There are shared properties for all items, and for almost all items, the sell-in date decreases by one after updating the quality.
 The way I've set it up now, all items have their own quality update, which you could argue is overkill.
 But I think it's better, and I have my reasoning.

-// TODO: update this reasoning a bit more

 ### The business rules are defined for specific items